-Detection of mKRAS in codons 12 and 13 and BRAF activating mutation V600E were performed as previously described with a commercially available Real-Time PCR kit (Therascreen KRAS, DxS Diagnostics, United Kingdom) detecting 6 mutations of codon 12 (G12D, G12A, G12V, G12S, G12R, G12C) and 1 mutation of codon 13 (G13D)[31,33].
+Detection of mKRAS in codons 12 and 13 and BRAF activating mutation V600E were performed as previously described with a commercially available Real-Time PCR kit (Therascreen KRAS, DxS Diagnostics, United Kingdom), which can detect six mutations in codon 12 (G12D, G12A, G12V, G12S, G12R, G12C) and one mutation in codon 13 (G13D)[31,33].
 A positive reaction mix for all mutations was included.
-To avoid false negative results caused by PCR inhibitors, a second exogenous reaction was simultaneously taking place.
+To avoid false negative results caused by PCR inhibitors, a second exogenous reaction was simultaneously performed.
 If the sample’s ΔCt (Ct of control reaction-Ct mutation reaction) was lower than the value set by the manufacturer, then it was characterized as bearing a mutation.
 BRAF activating mutation V600E was identified using molecular beacons as previously described[33].
-One beacon for the wild type and one for the mutant allele were added at a final concentration of 100 nmol/L in a 25 μL PCR reaction containing 1× PCR Buffer, 6 mmol/L MgCl2, 200 nmol/L dNTPs, 300 nmol/L of each primer and 1 U of Platinum® Taq.
-PCR profile applied was 95 oC 2 min, followed by 40 cycles of 95 oC for 10 sec, 62 oC for 60 sec and 72 oC for 20 sec.
-DNA extracts from the series of melanoma cell lines SKMEL2 and SKMEL20 were used as positive controls for both the wild type and mutant allele (CLS, Germany).
+One beacon for the wild type and one for the mutant allele were added at a final concentration of 100 nmol/L in a 25 μL PCR reaction containing 1× PCR Buffer, 6 mmol/L MgCl2, 200 nmol/L dNTPs, 300 nmol/L of each primer and 1 U Platinum® Taq.
+The PCR protocol was 95˚C for 2 min, followed by 40 cycles of 95˚C for 10 sec, 62˚C for 60 sec and 72˚C for 20 sec.
+DNA extracts from SKMEL2 and SKMEL20 melanoma cell lines were used as positive controls for both the wild type and mutant allele (CLS, Germany).
 The ABI 7500 Fast (Thermo Fisher Scientific, Germany) was used to perform all Real-Time PCR experiments.

 TYMS-gene polymorphisms stratification model

-Based on the predicted TYMS protein expression, 5’ UTR polymorphisms were assigned into low (2RG/2RG, 2RG/3RC, 3RC/3RC), medium (2RG/3RG, 2RG/3RCLOH, 2RG/3RGLOH, 2RGLOH/3RC) and high TYMS protein expression group (3RG/3RG, 3RG/3RC, 2RGLOH/3RG)[31].
-The effect of each 3’ UTR polymorphism was examined against all the others by applying univariate analysis and it was found that only the ins/LOH polymorphism had a statistically significant effect.
-Based on this finding, 3’ UTR polymorphisms were allocated into two groups depending on the presence or not of ins/LOH.
+Based on the predicted TYMS protein expression, 5’ UTR polymorphisms were assigned into low (2RG/2RG, 2RG/3RC, 3RC/3RC), medium (2RG/3RG, 2RG/3RCLOH, 2RG/3RGLOH, 2RGLOH/3RC) and high TYMS protein expression groups (3RG/3RG, 3RG/3RC, 2RGLOH/3RG)[31].
+The effect of each 3’ UTR polymorphism was examined against the others by applying univariate analysis, and it was found that only the ins/LOH polymorphism had a statistically significant effect.
+Based on this finding, 3’ UTR polymorphisms were allocated into two groups depending on the presence of ins/LOH.
 This classification is depicted in Table 1.

 Statistical analysis

-Association of TYMS polymorphisms with selected clinicopathological characteristics was performed using the χ2 test with a 2-sided significance of 0.05.
+Association of TYMS polymorphisms with selected clinicopathological characteristics was performed using the χ2 test with a two-sided significance of 0.05.
 Time-to-event distributions were estimated using the Kaplan-Meier method.
 For all associations, the level of statistical significance was set at a = 0.05.
-Overall survival (OS) was defined as the interval between initiation of adjuvant chemotherapy and death of any cause.
+Overall survival (OS) was defined as the interval between the initiation of adjuvant chemotherapy and death of any cause.
 Disease-free survival (DFS) was defined as the time from adjuvant chemotherapy initiation to the first recurrence or death by any cause.

 Surviving patients were censored at the date of last contact.
 Cox proportional hazards model was used to estimate the relationship of clinicopathological parameters and TYMS polymorphisms with OS and DFS.
-The relationship of TYMS polymorphisms and the groups to which classified with OS and DFS was assessed by univariate Cox regression analysis.
+The relationship of TYMS polymorphisms groups with OS and DFS was assessed by univariate Cox regression analysis.
 The final multivariate model was selected using a backward selection procedure, starting from an initial model that included all potential risk factors and TYMS polymorphisms.
-Model selection was based on likelihood ratio test, while the removal criterion was set at 0.10.
+Model selection was based on a likelihood ratio test, while the removal criterion was set at 0.10.
 All statistical analyses were performed using the SPSS software version 24.0 (SPSS Inc, Chicago, IL, United States).
 The statistical methods of this study were reviewed by Georgia Vourli from the Department of Hygiene, Epidemiology and Medical Statistics, Medical School University of Athens.

 RESULTS